How organizations can accelerate future-readiness by embedding recognition into upskilling and reskilling pathways.

 Recognition remedies all these issues by making learning timely, rewarding, and visible.

-Fundamentally, rewarding employees is a great way to reinforce desired behaviors and thus promote learning and development.
-Employees are more likely to repeat the behaviors they are praised or appreciated for in the future, even without being explicitly instructed to do so.
+Fundamentally, rewarding employees is an effective way to reinforce desired behaviors and promote learning and development.
+Employees are more likely to repeat behaviors they are praised or appreciated for in the future, even without explicit instruction.

-These behaviors may also include their eagerness to acquire new skills or use newly acquired knowledge in their work.
+These behaviors may also include eagerness to acquire new skills or to apply newly acquired knowledge in their work.

 Recognition thus acts as a positive reinforcement, which drives motivation for reskilling employees across the organization.

-Behavioral psychology defines positive reinforcement as an act that can be seen as a way of immediately appreciating a specific behavior to increase the likelihood of it being repeated.
-In a workplace environment, L&D recognition programs qualify as a tool for positive reinforcement.
+Behavioral psychology defines positive reinforcement as the immediate reward of a specific behavior to increase the likelihood that the subject will repeat it.
+In the workplace, L&D recognition programs serve as a tool for positive reinforcement.

 Behavioral studies confirm that immediate, specific praise strengthens the repetition of behavior.

-In L&D, when employees are celebrated for applying new skills or completing training, it boosts intrinsic motivation, leading to deeper learning and sustained habit formation.
+In L&D, when employees receive recognition for applying new skills or completing training, it boosts intrinsic motivation, leading to deeper learning and sustained habit formation.

 Establishing the significance of a recognition-based learning culture in boosting upskilling and reskilling behaviors among employees is just the first step.